 Geothermal energy is clean energy.
 No fuel is burned, so there is no air pollution.
 The steam is turned into water and put back into the Earth.
-And geothermal energy is cheap-once a new power plant is built, it can make electricity for less cost than a coal or natural gas plant.
+And geothermal energy is cheap-once they are built, new power plants can make electricity for less cost than coal or natural gas plants.